Springtails FAQ: All you need to know

 FAQ 5: What’s the best way to prevent a springtail infestation?

 The most important step in preventing a springtail infestation is limiting excess moisture.
-Outdoors, drainage issues should be fixed and gutters should be kept clear.
+Outdoor swimming pools and drainage issues should be fixed and gutters should be kept clear.
 Plant beds should be allowed to drain properly so the soil can dry between water applications.

 Any food sources and potential habitats should also be removed.
 This means disposing of decaying logs and plants, removing debris piles, and keeping mulch and soil 6 inches away from foundations.
 Firewood should be stacked away from walls and on a palette or other elevated surface, rather than directly on the ground.
 Indoors, any leaks should be fixed.
 Seals around tubs, sinks, doors, and windows should be tight.

 Dehumidifiers and fans can help reduce moisture levels in generally damp areas like basements and crawl spaces.
 They are also helpful for limiting moisture buildup on humid days.
-If you have questions about springtails on your property, or think you may have an infestation, call one of our experts today.
+If you have questions about springtails on your property, or think you may have an infestation and need to get rid of springtails, call one of our experts today.